usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 BUT: An individual&#39;s driving record, including any alcohol-related violations, may be considered.

-{% details May a public accommodation refuse to serve an individual with a disability because of limitations on coverage or rates in its insurance policies? %}
+#### May a public accommodation refuse to serve an individual with a disability because
+of limitations on coverage or rates in its insurance policies?
 No. A public
 accommodation may not rely on such limitations to justify exclusion of individuals with disabilities.
 Any exclusion must be based on legitimate safety concerns (see III- 4.1200), rather than on the terms of the insurance contract.
-{% enddetails %}

 ILLUSTRATION: An amusement park requires individuals to meet a minimum height requirement that excludes some individuals with disabilities for certain rides